Lawmakers scrutinize McKinsey's opioid, FDA consulting work

 Maloney and other Democrats repeatedly suggested McKinsey’s work may have violated federal contracting rules on disclosing potential conflicts of interest.

-On Wednesday, Maloney introduced legislation that would tighten requirements for contractors to disclose potential conflicts.
+On Wednesday, Maloney introduced legislation that would bolster requirements for contractors to disclose potential conflicts.
 A bipartisan group of Senators previously introduced similar legislation in their chamber.

 The committee’s Republicans spent most of their allotted time undercutting the relevance of the hearing, noting the vast majority of opioid overdoses are now caused by fentanyl and heroin, not prescription drugs.
 They urged tighter border security, noting nearly all illicit opioids enter the U.S. through the southern border.